-The most violent catastrophes occur at convergent boundaries.
+The most violent catastrophes occur at convergent boundaries along the ring.
 When plates smash together, it creates chains of volcanoes.

-For example, almost all along the Ring of Fire, plates collide and sink into the ocean floor at zones of subduction.
+Almost all plate tectonics along the Ring of Fire collide and sink into the ocean floor as convergent plates.

 Despite their slow movement, plate tectonics can release a tremendous amount of energy.
 For example, Indonesia is known for having one of most active chain of volcanoes in the world.

 For example, the Ring of Fire tectonic plates collide and sink into the ocean floor at zones of subduction.
 This causes violent earthquakes.

 Plates push into each other at convergent boundaries

 Convergent boundaries or subduction zones are where two plates collide into each other.
 Because matter cannot be destroyed, it forces one of the plates into the mantle underneath.

 But continents don’t always collide with oceans.
 Sometimes, continents collide with other continents, which is part of the formation of mountains.

 It’s not only the Pacific Ring of Fire, but you can look all around the world and find examples.
 For example, the Nazca plate has created the Andes mountain range.

 It’s just that erosion wears it away fairly quickly.
 For example, the Appalachians use to be 5 miles higher, when Africa collided with North America.